isabelafrr06/isaStore/RAILWAY_DEPLOYMENT.md

 ### Migrations Don't Run
 - Check the build logs to see if the `release:` command ran
 - Manually run: `railway run rails db:migrate`

+### Images Disappear After Deployment
+- **You must create a Railway Volume** (see Step 4)
+- Without a volume, images are stored in ephemeral storage and deleted on each deployment
+- Verify the volume is mounted at `/data` in your service settings
+- Check that `RAILWAY_VOLUME_MOUNT_PATH` environment variable is set to `/data`
+- Verify images are being saved to `/data/images/` by checking deployment logs

+### Images Not Loading (404 Errors)
+- Check that the volume is properly mounted and accessible
+- Verify the Rack::Static middleware is configured (see `config/initializers/railway_volume.rb`)
+- Check Railway logs for image serving errors
+- Ensure `config.public_file_server.enabled = true` in `production.rb`

 ## Useful Railway CLI Commands